If you have found a dog you can report it using the Report a found dog form.

 156 Wakefield Rd

-If you need to drop off a dog you should ring the kennels on 07710 232372 beforehand to arrange a suitable appointment.
+If you need to use the kennel service for a found dog during the times when the dog warden service is not available, please contact the above kennel on 07710 232372 beforehand to arrange a suitable appointment.

-A warden can collect a found dog from you and take them to kennels with which we have contracts.The dog will be kept there for 7 days.
+A Leeds City Council dog warden can collect a found dog from you and take them to kennels with which we have contracts.The dog will be kept there for 7 days.
 After 7 days the dog will become the responsibility of the kennel.
 Details of kennels can be found here.